SakaiTaka23/dotfiles/README.md

 ```

 ## iterm
-- updated automatically
+- will be updated automatically
   - **set Preference -> General -> Preference -> Save changes to Automatically**

 ## dotfiles

-- all of them are in symbolic links
+- all of them are symbolic links